About Spin the Globe / Cruises

 Been there, done that.
-It sounds cliché, but to my clients, it means a world of difference to know that I have been to all of the featured destinations, slept in the hotels, eaten in the restaurants, and taken the tours to determine their wheelchair accessibility.
-My company was born out of a deep passion for travel and the desire to share my amazing wheelchair accessible experiences with others who want to travel, but perhaps aren’t sure how or just want a little extra help.
+It sounds cliché, but to my clients, it means a world of difference to know that I have been to all of the featured destinations, sailed on all the featured cruise lines, and , and gone on the shore excursions to determine their wheelchair accessibility.
+My company was born out of a deep passion for travel and the desire to share my amazing wheelchair accessible experiences with others who want to cruise, but perhaps aren’t sure how or just want a little extra help.

-Spin the Globe / travel prides itself on outstanding customer service and the personal touch.
-Because this is a boutique agency, I don’t drive customers to certain travel suppliers so I can make more money on commissions.
+Spin the Globe / Cruises prides itself on outstanding customer service and the personal touch.
+Because this is a boutique agency, I don’t drive customers to certain cruise lines so I can make more money on commissions.
 I find accommodations and experiences that suit your specific needs because I know from extensive personal experience how important that is for wheelchair users.
-Because of this philosophy, in 2019, Spin the Globe/travel was recognized as the Best Accessible Outbound Travel Agency by LUX Life Magazine.
+Because of this philosophy, in 2019, Spin the Globe/Cruises was recognized as the Best Accessible Outbound Travel Agency by LUX Life Magazine.

-If I have not personally stayed at or visited a hotel, I request photos of their accessible rooms so you know what to expect from your accommodations when you arrive.
-I consult extensively with tour guides so they understand their routes need to be step free and near accessible bathrooms at regular intervals.
-I can also provide you with an accessibility guide for featured destinations (and other locations if time allows for preparation) so you have an idea of accessible sights you can visit and places near your hotel where you can eat.
+If I have not personally sailed on a specific cruise ship, I consult extensively with cruise lines to provide you with accessibility data and photos (when available).
+I can also provide you with an accessibility guide for featured destinations (and other locations if time allows for preparation) so you have an idea of accessible sights you can visit.

-All you have to ask yourself now is, where do you want to roll today?
+All you have to ask yourself now is, where do you want to sail today?